 Wood floor repair is not something that you will need to get often.
 However, hardwood flooring, like everything else will inevitably show some signs of wear in time.
 Professional wood floor repair is all you need to make them look as good as new again.
-This article details some types of repair that you might have to get for your wood floors.
+This article details some types of repairs that you might have to get for your wood floors.

 Wood floor repair is not something that you will need to get often, if your floors were installed in the right way in the first place, and have been maintained in the right manner.
 High-quality wood floors, which have been kiln dried and finished according to certain standards, will not need any repairs for at least a decade or so.
 However, hardwood flooring, like everything else of daily use, will inevitably show some signs of wear in time.
 The good news is that wood floors need not be replaced when they get a bit old.
 Professional wood floor repair is all you need to make them look as good as new again.

-If you have noticed that your wood floors are showing signs of damage, like loose, broken or split floorboards, big gaps between boards, visible scratches and scuff marks, stains, and moldy or rotten boards, you should immediately contact a company specialised in sanding and repairs.
+If you have noticed that your wood floors are showing signs of damage, like loose, broken or split floorboards, big gaps between boards, visible scratches and scuff marks, stains, and mouldy or rotten boards, you should immediately contact a company specialised in sanding and repairs.
 But before you do so, take a look at the points given below, to understand in detail what types of wood floor repair you might have to get:

 - Replacing wood floorboards that are damaged beyond repair - the floor sanding company will usually replace your damaged boards with the same grade and type of wood to make sure that the replacements are unnoticeable.

-- Gap filling - Depending on the size of individual gaps, these will be either filled with customized colour-mixed fillers of wood dust and resin or with wood slivers or ‘fillets’.
+- Gap filling - Depending on the size of individual gaps, these will be either filled with customised colour-mixed fillers of wood dust and resin or with wood slivers or ‘fillets’.